-Each spring, generous UWL alumni and friends donate enough money to give away over 950 scholarships to UWL students.
-The flag display outside the Union represents each student who received a scholarship last year.
+Each spring, generous UWL alumni and friends donate enough money to give away nearly 1,000 scholarships to UWL students.
+The flag display outside the Union represents each student who received a scholarship last year..

 2018 Flag Display outside Wittich Hall (below)

 Watch your step during Philanthropy Week as the sidewalks around campus will be filled with nuggets of donor and giving knowledge!
 Can you find all the phrases?

 - This space has been impacted by UWL donors